Sample Output — APODICTIC Development Editor v2.3.1

 # What Why It Matters Effort

-2 Add one scene-length beat where Carl's pragmatic register breaks and civilizational loss registers emotionally Raises the emotional ceiling without violating the tonal contract Medium
+2 Add one scene-length beat where Carl's register cracks and the mass death lands as feeling Lets the book collect on its biggest stake without betraying the tonal contract Medium

 The Strongest Case Against

 I don't think the case wins.
-Carl's refusal to be broken — "You will not break me.
-Fuck you all.
-You will not break me" — is the thesis.
-In a world designed to degrade, exploit, and destroy, his decency is not a starting position but an ongoing act of resistance.
-The emotional ceiling isn't a limitation; it's a wall he maintains, and the reader's investment is in whether the wall holds.
-The absence of grief isn't the absence of depth — it's a character who has decided, consciously or not, that grief is a luxury he cannot afford.
-The six million copies suggest the audience agrees: the stability is the product.
+Carl's refusal to be broken is the thesis: in a world built to degrade and monetize him, his decency is an ongoing act of resistance rather than a starting position, and the reader's investment is in whether the wall holds.
+The absence of sustained grief isn't the absence of depth — it's a character who has decided grief is a luxury he can't afford.
+But the case stands on its strongest ground — the death toll that reads as information — and that is exactly the beat the revision checklist is built to address: not because the book doesn't care, but because one moment of felt weight would strengthen the book's best argument by showing what the resistance costs.

 Adversarial Reader Stress Test